Skip to main content

 Understand the Role of Elevated Work Platforms in Event Installations

-play a vital role in the event industry, providing safe access to high areas for , setting up stages, and installing audiovisual equipment.
-Understanding the various types of elevated work platforms, including , is crucial for selecting the right equipment for specific tasks.
+play a vital role in the event industry, providing safe access to high areas for workers, setting up stages, and installing audiovisual equipment.
+Understanding the various types of elevated work platforms, including scissor lifts and boom lifts, is crucial for selecting the right equipment for specific tasks.

 Scissor lifts, recognised for their vertical access capabilities, are particularly suited for indoor maintenance and installation work.
 They offer maximum heights ranging from three to 14 metres and weight capacities between 200 and 2,700 kilograms.
 In contrast, boom lifts extend reach for overhead tasks, with working heights exceeding 55 metres and horizontal outreach capabilities of nine to 24 metres, making them ideal for complex access challenges in congested environments.

-Safety is paramount when using elevated work platforms, and adherence to is essential.
-Workers operating boom-type elevated work platforms with a boom length of 11 metres or more must hold a (HRWL).
-Implementing , such as stabilising outriggers on truck-mounted elevating work platforms, ensures secure deployment and mitigates risks during operation.
+Safety is paramount when using elevated work platforms, and adherence to safety protocols is essential.
+Workers operating boom-type lifts with a boom length of 11 metres or more must hold a high-risk work licence (HRWL).
+Implementing safety measures, such as stabilising outriggers on truck-mounted elevating work platforms, ensures secure deployment and mitigates risks during operation.

-on the strategic use of the .
-For instance, contractors frequently opt for truck-mounted elevated work platforms due to their flexibility and ease of transportation between sites, with heights ranging from 11 to over 30 metres.
-By leveraging the unique features of scissor lifts and boom lifts, the ewp crew for event install load in support can optimise their workflows, ensuring that installations are completed efficiently and safely.
+Considerations on the strategic use of equipment are important.
+For instance, contractors frequently opt for truck-mounted lifts due to their flexibility and ease of transportation between sites, with heights ranging from 11 to over 30 metres.
+By leveraging the unique features of different platforms, the crew can optimise their workflows, ensuring that installations are completed efficiently and safely.

 Implement Safety Protocols and Training for EWP Operators